 You may say that some of the greatest thinkers in economics would agree with this conclusion: from the days of Adam Smith, many economists have been arguing for centuries that the purpose of business is to maximize profit.
 According to this view, ambition, self-interest and even greed are the forces that power capitalism – and thankfully so.
 Milton Friedman, a clear advocate of the Profit Motive theory, which later evolved into what we know today as the Shareholder Value model, went as far as saying that “The Social Responsibility of Business is to Increase its Profits”.
 And I won’t even talk about Ayn Rand and her thoughts about the virtue of greed.
 If the sole purpose of a business is to make money for its shareholders, does it not suggest that integrity should take a back seat?

-Purpose: as I mentioned in a previous post, companies that stand for something beyond making money have a higher chance of gaining the goodwill of their stakeholders.
-They also have a higher chance of successfully instilling ethical behavior among its employees.
+- Purpose: as I mentioned in a previous post, companies that stand for something beyond making money have a higher chance of gaining the goodwill of their stakeholders.
+They also have a higher chance of successfully instilling ethical behavior among their employees.

-Leadership: undoubtedly the biggest ambassador of a company is its leader – and the same goes for the company’s integrity.
-When CEOs demonstrate integrity in their behavior and demand the same of their senior management, this behavior and expectation trickles down the organization.
+- Leadership: undoubtedly the biggest ambassador of a company is its leader – and the same goes for the company’s integrity.
+When CEOs demonstrate integrity in their behavior and demand the same of their senior management, this behavior and expectation trickle down the organization.